 It is far from unethical.
-There is no inherent unfairness if people cannot shop in the same places anymore than it is unfair that people have to go to an Italian restaurant to get Italian food or complain they can’t get an 8 course meal at Denny’s.
+There is no inherent unfairness if people cannot shop in the same places any more than it is unfair that people have to go to an Italian restaurant to get Italian food or complain they can’t get an eight-course meal at Denny’s.
 It’s called specialization and our economy thrives on it.
-If my local boutique started catering to Wal-Mart customers, it would drive out product I’m looking for because a retailer has limited funds to acquire merchandise.
+If my local boutique started catering to Wal-Mart customers, it would drive out products I’m looking for because a retailer has limited funds to acquire merchandise.
 To do otherwise is a corollary to Gresham’s Law (bad chasing out the good) which would ruin the boutique’s customer base.

 “I don’t know why this industry can be so segregated,” said Roth.
 “I don’t judge my customers because they come into the store and can’t find something to fit in their size.
 My goal is to provide them with the best customer service I can and offer alternatives when I can.
 Jewelry and accessory sales make up a good portion of my business, and I’ll continue to offer that to my customers at Rowe.”